 Then there are circumstances like your mother’s case.
 Different I-130 immigrant petitions are filed by two different citizens, one a sibling and the other a son.

-Yet, I’ve learned as a family visas lawyer, simply because an immigrant can move forward sooner does not mean it is in his best interests to do so.
+Yet, I’ve learned, simply because an immigrant can move forward sooner does not mean it is always in his best interests to do so.

 Multiple Immigrant Visa Petitions And Family Unity Waivers

 Since you did not mention if your mother entered the country with or without permission, I will briefly discuss both scenarios.

 To begin, let’s look at what happens if your mother entered the country legally with a temporary visa but never left.